Ten times yesterday. Eleven the day before. And it starts again today.

 No catch.
 No annual contracts.
 No cancellation fees.
 Cancel from your account settings and your billing stops at the end of that billing period.
 Your knowledge base and conversation history can be exported.
 Your voice model is permanently removed from our voice provider's servers when your account closes.

-Up to four caregivers can join a shared care circle, each with their own cloned voice, their own dedicated phone number, and their own dashboard.
+Up to four caregivers can join a shared care circle, each with their own voice, their own dedicated phone number, and their own dashboard.
 When your loved one calls the number they know for you, it's your voice that answers.
 When they call your sister's number, it's her voice.
 Each of you shows up personally.

 After every session, the companion extracts each new insight and presents it to you for review.
 You approve, edit, or skip every item before anything is saved.
 Nothing enters the knowledge base without your say-so.
 Real conversations between the companion and your loved one are never recorded for training.

 What you do see from real calls is a written conversation summary in your dashboard.
 The summary helps you understand how the call went and notice patterns over time.
-Anything you want the companion to learn from a real call, you add yourself by opening the Advanced Training tab and starting another short interview session.
+Anything you want the companion to learn from a real call, you add yourself by opening the Voice tab and starting another short interview session.

 KindredMind is built on a stack of purpose-selected technology, each component chosen for what it does best in a dementia care context.